Maximum Centre-Disjoint Mergeable Disks: Concluding remarks

+Note that Algorithm~\ref{amain} cannot be used for RMCMD (Defintion~\ref{drelaxed}) as it relies on the first condition of Definition~\ref{dproper}: $d_j$ may be merged with $d_i$, only if disks closer to $d_i$ than $d_j$ are also merged with it.
+This does not hold for RMCMD.

-\section{Concluding Remarks}
+\section{Concluding remarks}

 We introduced a variant of geometric independent set for a set of disks, such that the disks that do not appear in the output must be merged with a nearby disk that does (the problem was stated formally in Section~\ref{spre}).
 We proved that this problem is NP-hard (Theorem~\ref{tnp}).
 Also by relaxing one of the conditions of the problem, we introduced a less restricted variant, which was proved NP-hard as well (Theorem~\ref{tproper}).
-We presented a polynomial-time algorithm for the case in which disk centres are collinear.
+We presented an ILP for the general case, and a polynomial-time algorithm for the case in which disk centres are collinear.

+The centre-disjointness property of the disks in the definition of MCMD and RMCMD implies that we are implicitly assuming Euclidean distance between the centre of the disks; disk $d_i$ containing the centre of $d_j$ implies that the Euclidean distance between $p_i$ and $p_j$ is at most $r_i$.
+If the problem is defined using other distance measures, we would have different shapes; for instance squares for $L_\infty$ measure.
+We can even define the problem using any (maybe irregular) shape, or in higher dimensions using, for instance, spheres.
+Interestingly, the hardness results of Section~\ref{tnp} can be adapted to centre-disjoint squares, after adjusting the gadgets (using squares instead of disks and updating the placement of m-disks slightly).
+Other shapes (or distance measures) may be studied for hardness results or better algorithms.

-Several interesting problems call for further investigation, such as: i) general approximation algorithms, ii) studying the case in which the number of disks that can be merged with a selected disk is bounded by some constant, and iii) solving MCMD when disks are pierced by a line.
+Several interesting problems call for further investigation, such as: i) general approximation algorithms, ii) studying the case in which the number of disks that can be merged with a selected disk is bounded by some constant, iii) solving RMCMD for disks with collinear centres, and iv) solving MCMD when disks are pierced by a line (the line may not pass through disk centres).